 Further, to avoid broad targeting, you can target the influencers’ page followers to boost your reach among their followers.

-Other platforms like Twitch and Snapchats can also be leveraged for influencer marketing, but it is not relevant for eCommerce brands.
+Other platforms like Twitch and Snapchat can also be leveraged for influencer marketing, but it is not relevant for eCommerce brands.

 Types of Ecommerce Influencers

 Influencers range from a small-sized follower base to a large following globally.
 To pull off successful influencer marketing, you need to pick the right type of influencer based on your goals, budget, and target audience.

 Here are the five common types of social media influencers –

 1. Nano Influencers

-Nano influencers are those social media influencers whose followers base ranges between 1,000 to 10,000.
+Nano influencers are those social media influencers whose follower base ranges between 1,000 to 10,000.

 Though their audience base is small, they have a highly engaging audience base.
 Such influencers have a stronger connection with their followers as they interact with them consistently via comments, live videos, or direct messages.